The Pros and Cons to Getting an Australian Shepherd Puppy

 The Aussies build strong bonds with their owners.
 These fabulous dogs get along well with other animals and kids.

-2. The Aussies are amazingly beautiful
+2. The Aussies Are Amazingly Beautiful

 It’s hard not to fall in love with an Australian Shepherd puppy.
 This furry bundle of joy has magnificent eyes that can hardly be compared to the eyes of any other animal.
-Plus, this stunning dog has beautiful coat.
-It’s well-known that the Australian Shepherds can be
+Plus, this stunning dog has a beautiful coat.
+It’s well-known that Australian Shepherds can be

 - Black